First Brüning cabinet: Guiding policies

-Brüning entered office when the crises of both Weimar parliamentarianism and the Great Depression were peaking.
+Brüning entered office when the crises of both Weimar parliamentarianism and the Great Depression in Germany were peaking.
 He knew that the restructuring of finances through the policy of austerity and deflation that he thought necessary would bring about a painful reduction of social benefits, an increase in taxes and the curbing of imports.

 In his government declaration of 1 April 1930, Brüning stated that his government was not tied to any coalition and that if he could not solve the nation's most pressing problems with the Reichstag, it would be the last attempt to find a solution with its help – a clear indication that he planned if necessary to govern by presidential decree using the emergency powers of Article 48 of the Weimar Constitution and that he had President Hindenburg's backing to do so.
 Parliament could revoke such decrees with the prospect of the president calling new elections.
-A manoeuvre of that nature meant leaving the path of parliamentary government and proceeding on the that of a presidential government.
+A manoeuvre of that nature meant leaving the path of parliamentary government and proceeding on the path of a presidential government.